PandaSekh/Arte-della-Lettura/README.md

 As such, I wanted to design this website to be as cheap as possible.
 The best solution I found is to save everything as a JSON on GitHub.
 This means that I don't have relational data, but for this use case that is easily solved.
 By going this route I also get the additional advantage to have everything stored in one place and under my control.

-Unfortunately, to make reactions usable I had to rely on a database.
-I used [Supabase](https://supabase.io/), which has a generous free plan and as such I'm currently able to not spend any money on this.

 ## License
 Code is covered by GPLv3, while the articles/reviews are covered by Copyright©.